Treating swallowing problems for oesophageal cancer

 Treating swallowing problems

-If you find swallowing difficult because the cancer is blocking your oesophagus, your doctor may suggest one or more of the treatments we list here.
+If you find swallowing difficult because the cancer is blocking your oesophagus, your doctor may suggest 1 or more treatments.
 The treatments may need to be repeated.

 Stenting